sebastianlinz/FanControl/README.md

 1. Create an particle app in Web IDE (eg. "FanController").
 2. Copy code from file `photon-src/fancontroller.ino` from repository to Web IDE.
-3. Check and eventually replace D4, D5 and D6 according to your wiring (I'm going to refactor this :innocent: ).
+3. Check and eventually replace the definition of `RELAY2`, `RELAY3` and `RELAY 4` according to your wiring.
-4. Set `request.hostname` and `request.port` according to your settings.
-The choose the IP address of your host running the node.js app and port 3000 or the one you choosed.
+4. Set `HOST_IP` and `HOST_PORT` according to your settings.
+Choose the IP address of your host running the node.js app and port 3000 or the one you choosed.
 5. Flash the code to the photon.

 ### Testing the photon